 What is Early Help?

-Early Help is offering advice, support and direct interventions at the earliest point of identified need.
-The aims of Early Help are to support families to support themselves, to prevent problems escalating and to reduce the numbers needing statutory interventions
+Our Early Help service offers advice, support and direct interventions at the earliest point of identified need.
+The aim of Early Help is to support families to support themselves, to prevent problems escalating and to reduce the numbers needing statutory interventions.

 Who should offer Early Help?

 As a basic principle, the first person to offer support to a child or young person and their family should be the professional identifying the issue.